 The clinic can be contacted through MotherToBaby CT toll-free at 1-800-325-5391.

 - Any woman who gets pregnant has a three to five percent chance to have a child with a medically significant birth defect.

 - Most substances taken by an expectant mother will not harm the unborn baby.
 Some, however, may cause a birth defect or other problem if taken at a critical time in the pregnancy.

 - For any exposure during pregnancy, the benefits must be weighed against the potential harm.

-MotherToBaby CT is supported by the Connecticut Department of Health, Bureau of Community Health, Family Health Division and the UConn Health Center.This service is a member of the Organization of Teratology Information Specialists (OTIS).
+MotherToBaby CT is supported by the Connecticut Department of Health, Bureau of Community Health, Family Health Division and UConn Health.This service is a member of the Organization of Teratology Information Specialists (OTIS).